 Fact: The flu shot will not protect against COVID-19, but it will help lower your risk of getting the flu along with COVID-19 — something you want to avoid.
 Having both illnesses at the same time could put you at a higher risk for severe, even fatal, complications.

-It’s likely you didn’t experience a cold or even the sniffles last year.
-That’s because the steps we took to slow the spread of COVID-19 also helped prevent the flu from spreading.
+The steps we took to slow the spread of COVID-19 also help prevent the flu from spreading.
 In fact, washing our hands, wearing face masks, and physical distancing all help to contain most infectious diseases.
 Continuing to take these precautions year-round can lower our risk of contracting the virus, the flu and other transmittable illnesses.

 Fact: This is false.
 Flu shots do not contain live viruses and therefore can’t give you the flu.